Multimodal Image Synthesis and Editing: The Generative AI Era: Modality Foundations

 \section{Modality Foundations}

 Each source or form of information can be called a modality.
-For example, people have the sense of touch, hearing, sight, and smell; the medium of information includes voice, video, text, etc.; and data recorded by various sensors (\eg, radar, infrared, and accelerometer).
-Each above data form can be called a modality.
-In terms of image synthesis and editing, we group the guidance modality as visual guidance, text guidance, audio guidance, and other modalities.
-Detailed description of each modality together with related processing methods will be presented in the following subsections.
+For example, people have the sense of touch, hearing, sight, and smell; the medium of information includes voice, video, text, etc.; data are recorded by various sensors such as radar, infrared, and accelerometer.
+In terms of image synthesis and editing, we group the modality guidance as visual guidance, text guidance, audio guidance, and other modality guidance.
+Detailed description of each modality guidance together with related processing methods will be presented in the following subsections.